hphelion/documentation/compute.networks.md

 ##Customizing your Configuration## {#customize}

-You can use the default network or customize the default network using either the HP Cloud Networking API or the HP Cloud Management Console.
-Customizing a network enables you to manage the networks your virtual servers connect to.
+You can customize the default network using either the HP Cloud Networking API or the HP Cloud Management Console.
+Customizing a network enables you to create and manage the networks your virtual servers connect to.

 HP Cloud Networking expands networking capabilities, allowing you to perform many tasks, including: